brynsgtn/attendance-system-webapp/README.md

 ## 🚀 Live Link

-You can view the live version of the Intern Attendance System Web App here:
+You can view the live version of the Attendance System Web App here:
 [Live Demo](https://intern-attendance-webapp.onrender.com/)

 ---